MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-policy-executionstate.md

 ## mip::ExecutionState Members

 `ExecutionState` exposes the following virtual members.
 Each provides some context to the policy engine to return information on which actions ought to be taken by the application.
-Additionally, this information may be used to
+Additionally, this information may be used to provide audit information to the Azure Information Protection Reporting feature.

 | Member                                                                           | Returns                                                                                                              |